 Heat rash occurs when skin gets hot and sweat glands become blocked, which then results in red bumps and sometimes mild swelling.
 According to the NHS, babies often get it because they can’t regulate their body temperature like adults can.

 Obviously horrible red bumps are the last things you want to see on your baby’s beautiful skin - but don’t panic.
 It can happen easily and you’re not a terrible parent.

 “When Aliyah got heat rash I really freaked out,” says mum, Izzy.
 “She had the most beautiful porcelain skin so to suddenly see these horrible red spots was really worrying.
 I actually wanted to go to A&E but my mum suggest I start with calling 111.
 As the symptoms matched up with heat rash I calmed down.
 We were told not to use any creams and just put cold flannels on her, which we did and it disappeared really quickly.
 I still felt guilty for not realising she was too hot but it wasn’t as if we’d let her burn or anything.
 From then on we just made sure that, if it was warm, her clothes were slightly more lightweight and cotton.”

 keeping your baby’s skin cool

-Light, cotton fabrics are a good idea, as is keeping their skin cool and sweat-free by cleaning them regularly with WaterWipes or WaterWipes with Soapberry, for those slightly messier growing babies.
+Light, cotton fabrics are a good idea, as is keeping their skin cool and sweat-free by cleaning them regularly with WaterWipes original or WaterWipes with Soapberry, for those slightly messier growing babies.
 Made using 99.9% water and a drop of fruit and herbal extract, they are the number one choice for baby skin.